 Pompeii has not been excavated in its entirety, and still it covers an area of approximately 45 hectares (out of total 66 hectares).
 There are around 100 structures and buildings that have been thoroughly mapped, studied and given a historical description.
 However more or less half of them are temporary or permanently closed to the visitors.
 It’s worth noting that visiting the other half would still require an entire day, and by it we mean from 6 to 10 hours.
 Generally, it is not what travelers end up doing.
 Some travelers, especially those who have no time constrains, can wander around the ancient streets, looking at the map from time to time and try to get a sense of the extensive historical site.
 Some other visitors do not have a full or even half day for a thorough visit of the excavations.
 And often times they cut out some or many points of interest from their route.

-Here we have collected some of the most worth noting buildings and structures open to the visitors today in 2016.
-Some others you will be able to see during an actual tour.
+Here we have collected some of the most worth noting buildings and structures open to the visitors today.
+Some others you will be able to see during an actual tour with us.

 Usually, our visit to Pompeii begins at the less busy entrance – Amphitheater Square.
 It’s no wonder that once you pass through the gate the first building you see in front of you is exactly the Amphitheater.
 Built in the year 70 BC, it is the oldest we know in the Roman world.
 It was the largest structure in the city.
 Its capacity was more than Pompeii’s population – around 20000 spectators.
 The amphitheater was dedicated to public leisure in the form of blood sports such as gladiators combats and other contests and spectacles.